TylerGubala/blenderpy/README.md

 ### Installing

-Installing a prebuilt on these platforms is simple.
+~Installing a prebuilt on these platforms is simple.~

-`pip install bpy && bpy_post_install`
+~`pip install bpy && bpy_post_install`~

+**THIS WILL NOT BE AVAILABLE UNTIL [PYPA INCREASES THE UPLOAD LIMIT](https://github.com/pypa/pypi-support/issues/362)**

+Please for the time being either install [wheels on Google Drive](https://drive.google.com/drive/folders/1uSiTQLvlUxu7PDT2TCT4XIrwGwn1WWph?usp=sharing) or build from sources.

 ### Self Building